perryfranks/zmk_corne_prog_dvorak/README.md

 A simple but complete implementation of the Programmer Dvorak layout by Roland Kaufmann in the ZMK framework for the spit keyboard the Corne V3 by foostan.

 This was made by referencing [this](https://github.com/JReneHS/crkb_conf/tree/main/rene_prog_dvorak) layout by JReneHS.
-Apart from this I found little resources, especially for ZMK for this layout so I have dicided to host mine.
+Apart from this I found little resources, especially for ZMK for this layout so I have decided to host mine.

-I have included a primative layout diagram for reference in the config folder, guide.txt and print_friendly.txt.
+I have included a primitive layout diagram for reference in the config folder, guide.txt and print_friendly.txt.

 ### Deviations from the original layout:
 Apart from some adjustments made to transfer the layout to smaller number of keys.
-The main deviation is in the modeling of the number/symbol keys still being SHIFT + Number = SYMBOL instead of SHIFT + SYMBOL = NUMBER.
-This was mainly a consideration for one handed use as symbols and numbers are seperated by different layers already.
+The main deviation is in the modelling of the number/symbol keys still being SHIFT + Number = SYMBOL instead of SHIFT + SYMBOL = NUMBER.
+This was mainly a consideration for one handed use as symbols and numbers are separated by different layers already.

 This can be altered by changing the [mod-morph](https://zmk.dev/docs/behaviors/mod-morph) definitions and swapping the order of the keys in the bindings section and double-checking their placement.